Alaskan Tigers Book Three

 If that bear came near her again she’d be sure to stay a good distance away, especially if she had anything to drink in her hands.
 She wouldn’t tolerate him ruining another favorite sweater.
 This particular sweater gave her a confidence she didn’t normally have, even helped her forget about those damn white streaks in her hair.

 Changed, she headed back to command central, where she dreaded seeing Mark who would be irritated for cutting her arrival so close to shift change.
 She avoided stepping on any slick icy spots along the way.
-Yes, high-heeled, knee-high boots weren’t best for this climate, but since finding the security of the Alaskan Tigers, she favored heels.
-For the first time, she could embrace being a woman and not just a tiger.
+High-heeled, knee-high boots weren’t best for this climate, but since finding the security of the Alaskan Tigers, she favored heels.
+For the first time, she could embrace being a woman and not just a tigress.
 She had heels to go with every outfit, for every occasion.

 She opened the door and saw Mark pacing the room, his arms crossed over his chest.
 “Where have you been?”